Newborn Hearing Screening

 • the time required of the screener; and

-• the cost (e.g., equipment purchase and calibration, disposable equipment).
+• the cost (e.g., equipment purchases and calibration, disposable equipment).

-ABR activity is a direct measurement of the neural response to sound that is generated along the auditory system from the level of the cochlea and through the VIII nerve and pontine-level of the brainstem and that correlates with behavioral hearing measures in the mid- to high-frequency region.
-The ABR is recorded using surface electrodes that are attached to the infant's head.
-Click stimuli are presented through insert or muff-style earphones that are worn on both ears.
-ABR measurements are sensitive to neural auditory disorders (i.e., auditory neuropathy).
+A-ABR activity is a direct measurement of the neural response to sound that is generated along the auditory system from the level of the cochlea and through the vestibulocochlear nerve (CN VIII) and pontine level of the brainstem and that correlates with behavioral hearing measures in the mid- to high-frequency region.
+The A-ABR is recorded using surface electrodes that are attached to the infant’s head.
+Click stimuli are presented through a probe or earphones (i.e., insert or muff-style) worn on both ears.
+A-ABR measurements are sensitive to neural auditory disorders (e.g., auditory neuropathy).
 Auditory neuropathy is a neural hearing loss that leaves cochlear (outer hair cell) function intact.
-It is more prevalent in the NICU population than in the well-baby nursery population (D'Agostino & Austin, 2004).
-ABR screening is less sensitive to outer ear debris than OAE screening, resulting in lower referral rates.
+It is more prevalent in the NICU population than in the well-baby nursery population (D’Agostino & Austin, 2004).
+A-ABR screening is less sensitive to outer ear debris than OAE screening, resulting in lower referral rates.

 Stimuli